Push-up Test at Home

 You can easily test your upper body strength yourself at home using this simple test.
-How many push ups can you do?
+The push-up exercise is a common fitness exercise.
+How many push-ups can you do?

-Men should use the standard "military style" pushup position with only the hands and the toes touching the floor in the starting position.
-Women have the additional option of using the "bent knee" position.
+Women have the additional option of using the "bent knee" technique.
 To do this, kneel on the floor, hands on either side of the chest and keep your back straight.
 Lower the chest down towards the floor, always to the same level each time, either till your elbows are at right angles or your chest touches the ground.

-Do as many push ups as possible until exhaustion.
-Count the total number of pushups performed.
-Use the chart below to find out how you rate.
+Do as many push-ups as possible until exhaustion.
+Count the total number of push-ups performed.
+Use the charts below to find out how you rate.

 How did you go?